fuse-box/fuse-box/docs/dynamic-import.md

 # Dynamic import

-In compliance with the upcoming [es6 proposal-dynamic-import](https://github.com/tc39/proposal-dynamic-import) and [Typescript 2.4 dynamic imports](https://github.com/Microsoft/TypeScript/wiki/Roadmap#24-june-2017) FuseBox supports `import` statement.
+In compliance with [es6 proposal-dynamic-import](https://github.com/tc39/proposal-dynamic-import) and [Typescript 2.4 dynamic imports](https://github.com/Microsoft/TypeScript/wiki/Roadmap#24-june-2017) FuseBox supports `import` statement.

 On of the standard functionality, FuseBox offers much more.
 [Quantum](/page/quantum) supports all the features listed below.

-You can start working with it already installing `2.2.0-beta.16`

 note: In order to use dynamic imports, add experimentalFeatures : true to the config.
 The option will be removed with the next major release